Pregnancy Insomnia

 Common strategies for coping with pregnancy insomnia include sleep aids, therapy, and lifestyle changes.
 Although there is little research on how to treat pregnancy insomnia, experts usually prefer to recommend non-medicinal therapies, to minimize the risk to the fetus.

-Melatonin During Pregnancy
+Sleep Aids and Melatonin During Pregnancy

-People produce higher levels of melatonin during pregnancy, especially toward the end.
-The melatonin that exists naturally in a pregnant person’s body crosses the placenta, reaching the fetus and helping establish the baby’s sleep-wake cycle.
-Some experts worry that taking melatonin supplements may deliver too much melatonin to the fetus and potentially interfere with the development of the sleep-wake cycle.
+People naturally produce higher levels of melatonin during pregnancy, especially during the third trimester.
+The melatonin in a pregnant person’s body crosses the placenta, reaching the fetus and helping establish the baby’s sleep-wake cycle.

 Cognitive Behavioral Therapy for Insomnia During Pregnancy

+In cognitive behavioral therapy for insomnia (CBT-I), a person works with a therapist to change any unproductive thoughts and behaviors that affect sleep.
 To address worries about not getting enough sleep, the therapist may address the person’s anxious thoughts, discuss realistic goals for sleeping a certain number of hours, and suggest relaxation techniques such as meditation and progressive muscle relaxation.

 Studies have found that CBT-I helps ease insomnia symptoms and improve sleep for pregnant people.
 CBT-I may also help improve feelings of fatigue, anxiety, and depression.
 Those who do not have easy access to in-person appointments can receive CBT-I treatment over the phone or internet.